SocietyForArtisticResearch/texteditor-elm/README.md

 - Markdown-it ?
 - What to do when people are logged out
 - Saving license
-- Highlighting caption text and onclick creates problem

 Casper:

 - display title of exposition somewhere
 - warnings when closing/reloading
 - license edit field
+- don't display problem about media not found (double click, captions)
+- save before closing

 Luc:

-- manage contentversion and problems
+- save and inc contentversion
 - display somthing while transcoding
-- check captions display etc
+- elm-bootstrap update
+- codemirror undo/redo as buttons

 ## To test
 - tables?